deployphp/docs/servers.md

 ## Server list YAML file and environment variables

 You can set environment variables per server definition.
-When parsing server configuration, all keys other than list below, are treated as server environment variables and can be retrieved using `env()`:
+When parsing server configurations, all keys other than the one listed below are treated as server environment variables and can be retrieved using `env()`:

 ~~~ yml
   local: